We have today three versions of the calendar measuring our days and weeks and years.

 God's 1st month corresponds with around the last week of March of the Gregorian calendar and the month of Nissan on the Jewish-Babylonian calendar.

-The second Calendar to come to the fore after the exile in Babylon.
-This Calendar had as it’s first month the month of Tishrei, about 5 months after the Biblical Calendar’s first month.
+The second Calendar came to the fore after the exile in Babylon.
+This Calendar had as its first month the month of Tishrei, about 5 months after the Biblical Calendar’s first month.
 The names of the months are Tishrei, Cheshvan, Kislev, etc., actually Babylonian names for the months.

-Both the Biblical and Babylonian calendars are based upon the Lunar cycle.
-Prior to the events on Hezekiah’s days (2 Kings 20) the Earth had a 360 day cycle.
+Both the Biblical and Babylonian calendars are based on the Lunar cycle.
+Before the events on Hezekiah’s days (2 Kings 20) the Earth had a 360-day cycle.
 This gave 12 lunar months exactly.
 At that time the earth was moved to the present 365.25 days.
-This made it necessary to add an extra month 7 times in a 19 year cycle.
+This made it necessary to add an extra month 7 times in a 19-year cycle.
 This is the reason and meaning behind the 12/13 month leap month.

-In 1582 the world was introduced to the Gregorian Calendar which most western nations are familiar with today.
+In 1582 the world was introduced to the Gregorian Calendar which most Western nations are familiar with today.
 This replaced the Julian Calendar which was less accurate.
-The Gregorian Calendar consists of 12 months of 30 or 31 days with the exception if February which was 28 days.
-Every 4th year was a leap year wherein an extra day is added to the month of February.
+The Gregorian Calendar consists of 12 months of 30 or 31 days with the exception of February which was 28 days.
+Every 4th year was a leap year wherein an extra day was added to February.